JetBrains/datalore-configs/README.md

 ## 2.1 Configuration
 To simplify the configuration process, the Kubernetes config is split into small chunks and assembled with the Kustomize tool (`-k` flag of `kubectl`).
-Edit several files in the `configs` directory to configure your Datalore installation:
+Edit several files in the `datalore/configs` directory to configure your Datalore installation:
 ### 2.1.1 `user_config.yaml`
 Editing this file is __mandatory__ to get everything working.
 The file has the following fields:
 #### 2.1.1.1 Required parameters: